norulshahlam/tutorials-data-audit/README.md

     SELECT commit_id,  version, g.local_id as "id",  author, type, state, changed_properties, managed_type, commit_date FROM jv_snapshot INNER JOIN jv_commit ON commit_pk = commit_fk INNER JOIN jv_global_id g ON g.global_id_pk = global_id_fk LEFT OUTER JOIN jv_global_id o ON o.global_id_pk = g.owner_id_fk WHERE 1 = 1 ORDER BY g.local_id

-## Added table for custom audit mapping
-Run the endpoint first and it will save for you your custom audit mapping.

-    SELECT commit, commit_id, version, id, author, type, field_name, old_value, new_value, commit_date FROM AUDIT_MAPPED order by commit_date desc

 ## How to clean up snapshots and commits after a period of time in Javers?

 Clean up can be done in the following order: